 Testing the Load of the Facility

 The second critical factor in pharmaceutical temperature mapping is load testing.
-Load testing measures what impact the temperature-controlled storage systems have on the pharmaceuticals.
+Load testing measures what impact the temperature-controlled storage systems have on pharmaceuticals.

 When you test a cold storage facility’s load, you have to consider whether the drugs need cooling when they arrive.
 Cooling the shipment to the proper temperature will have a drastic effect on the temperature of the storage facility.